Southwest Rural Health Research Center

 Rural Healthy People 2030

-Some of the distinctive cultural, social, economic, and geographic characteristics that define rural America place rural populations at greater risk for a myriad of diseases and health (challenges instead of disorders) disorders.
+Some of the distinctive cultural, social, economic, and geographic characteristics that define rural America place rural populations at greater risk for a myriad of diseases and health challenges.
 It is this recognition of the unique health challenges faced by rural America that served as the impetus for our once-a-decade Rural Healthy People publications.

 These publications discuss the top twenty rural health priorities for the current decade, as chosen by the people who live and work in rural areas.
 You’ll discover the latest research and best practices for each priority written by leading experts in the field.
 You’ll also find examples of community-based programs that could serve as models in reaching rural and minority populations.
-Don’t miss the Rural Healthy People 2030 edition, hot off the press in 2023.
+Rural Healthy People 2030 is available in digital and hard copy format.
+See links below.
 You can also access the previous editions from 2020 and 2010.

 Rural Healthy People publications are one-of-a-kind national resources equipping health policy planners at the federal and state levels with vital information, and empowering rural leaders and health care providers with critical tools for responding effectively to the needs of the communities they serve.